The-AI-Summer/self-attention-cv/README.md

 3. Srinivas, A., Lin, T. Y., Parmar, N., Shlens, J., Abbeel, P., & Vaswani, A. (2021).
 Bottleneck Transformers for Visual Recognition. arXiv preprint arXiv:2101.11605.
 4. Dosovitskiy, A., Beyer, L., Kolesnikov, A., Weissenborn, D., Zhai, X., Unterthiner, T., ... & Houlsby, N. (2020).
 An image is worth 16x16 words: Transformers for image recognition at scale. arXiv preprint arXiv:2010.11929.

+## Support
+If you really like this repository and find it useful, please consider (★) starring it, so that it can reach a broader audience of like-minded people.
+It would be highly appreciated :) !